 If you log on to the Fliff app, you might be surprised how much it feels like a typical sports betting app.
 You can make picks on a wide variety of sports.
 Of course, you have your usuals like NFL, college football, and MLB.

 But you can also find odds on soccer and tennis matchups around the world, just as you would on any of the top US sports betting sites like FanDuel California and DraftKings California.
-The main difference in this area is Fliff doesn’t offer futures odds, so you can only bet on lines from matchups happening that day or week.
+The main difference in this area is Fliff doesn’t offer futures odds, so you can only make picks on lines from matchups happening that day or week.

 Fliff also lists competitive odds from game to game.
 For example, I compared the odds Fliff has listed for this weekend’s matchup between the Los Angeles Chargers and the Jacksonville Jaguars.